chadfennell/CLIFF/README.md

 people mentioned, and countries the text is "about".
 The geoparsing is tuned to identify cities, states and countries.

+## Using

+If you're interested in installing and using CLIFF, check out [this Vagrant-based approach](https://github.com/ahalterman/CLIFF-up)... it is far easier than doing all the steps yourself!

 ## Developing

 You need maven and java (1.7).
 We develop in Eclipse Kepler: Java EE.